calyau/preiistmmo/README.md

  * This is where things get _really_ interesting ;-)
  * Using various messaging and/or streaming mechanisms, prime number generation could be batched and then assembled (a la Hadoop/MapReduce).
 Storm, Flink, Kafka, Onyx, etc., offer interesting possibilities here.
+This can be done quite easily with the `:divisors` implementation, since it is trivial to partition computation for that algorithm by starting integer.
- * While the above work quite well for embarassingly parallelizable functions, an interesting option becomes available when we think about factorization cache tables and distributed hash tables: this opens up a whole new area for optimizations where compute notes could perform lookups (and updates) on a distributed hash table (lots of implementations to choose from).
-Depending upon operational setup, database clusters (Cassandra, Redis, Datomic) could also be used to similar effect.
-For the copied "Sieve of Eratosthenes" implementation, a local in-JVM cache table is already being used, and a move to a DHT should be a fairly straight-forward (potentially minor) refactoring (the effort and complexity, of course, then moves from code to operations).
+ * While the above works quite well in HPC scenarios designed for embarassingly parallelizable functions, an interesting option becomes available when we think about factorization cache tables and distributed hash tables: this opens up a whole new area for optimizations where compute nodes could perform lookups (and updates) on a distributed hash table (lots of implementations to choose from).
+Depending upon operational setup, database clusters (Cassandra, Redis, Datomic, etc.) could also be used to similar effect.
+ * For the copied "Sieve of Eratosthenes" implementation, a local in-JVM cache table is already being used, and a move to a DHT should be a fairly straight-forward (potentially minor) refactoring (the effort and complexity, of course, then moves from code to operations).

 ## Benchmarks [&#x219F;](#contents)